 Popful Mail originally debuted on the Japanese PC-8801 computer, but it quickly changed for North American players.
 Working Designs recreated the game with large colorful portraits of characters and voicing the game’s dialogue lines to give an intimate feeling.

-While Nintendo was harping on Super Metroid, which was cool, Sega CD gamers were enjoying a similar game that went in the completely opposite direction graphically.
+While Nintendo was harping on Super Metroid, which was cool, Sega CD gamers were enjoying a similar game that went in the opposite direction graphically.
 You bounce around woods and other natural scenery attempting to take down the big bounty, Nuts Cracker.
 Nuts Cracker has a knack for escaping after Mail beats him, maybe she forgets to secure the restraints or something?
-Similar to how Dr. Robotnik, or Bowser for Mario, continually find ways to escape after defeat and return at the end of a future level to continue their torment.
+Similar to how Dr. Robotnik, or Bowser for Mario, continually find ways to escape after defeat and return.

 Popful Mail is a retro classic and has been prbly the hardest to find.
 It was available in a limited run just because there we’re not that many Sega CD consoles inthe market at inthe time, but demand has outweigh supply and its rarity makes it an even bigger collector’s item!